swesterveld/udacity-nd004-p5-linux-server-configuration/README.md

 the RSA key I provided when handing in the project (for example `~/.ssh/id_rsa_grader`).

+The web-frontend of the Catalog App can be opened in your browser, at the URL catalog.silwesterveld.com.

 ## Preparations

 Because I already have experience with CFEngine and Puppet for configuration